romluc/gostack11--first-project-node/README.md

 # NodeJS Project - part of Rocketseat's GoStack11
-## Developing Domain-driven Design, using concepts such as model, repository and service
+## Developing Domain-Driven Design, using concepts such as model, repository and service

 ## Features and dependencies:
   - EsLint / Prettier